-c.
-Water runoff (including stormwater):

-1) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
+- c.
+Water runoff (including stormwater): - Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.

-2) Could waste materials enter ground or surface waters?
+Not applicable.
+This is a non-project proposal. - 2) Could waste materials enter ground or surface waters?
 If so, generally describe.